EPCCed/SiMLInt/docs/data-generation.md

 2. Generate a "fully resolved" simulation

-    The first step is to create a modified version of the Hasegawa-Wakatani example from BOUT++, which we'll copy to `/work/x01/x01/$USER/my-hw`.
+    The first step is to create a modified version of the Hasegawa-Wakatani example from BOUT++, which we'll copy to your work directory.

     ```shell
     # For full compatibility with the test simulations run during the SiMLInt project, the diffusive function is modified.